adamkozak/ADA2017-project/README.md

 ![Reviews per month](/Project/images/number_of_reviews_over_time.png)

 The vast majority of the reviews are written at the end of the time frame, from around January 2011 to July 2014.
+What happened around 2012 to warrant an exponential growth?
+Maybe the growth isn't growth at all, but [Amazon retroactively deleting older reviews en masse?](http://www.nytimes.com/2012/12/23/technology/amazon-book-reviews-deleted-in-a-purge-aimed-at-manipulation.html?pagewanted=all&_r=0) Since this is something Amazon is not very public about, we can only speculate.

-This is the most interesting area, since most of the overall popularity of a book is generated there.
+Regardless of background causes, the growth period is the most interesting part of the curve, since most of the overall popularity of a book is generated there.
 How does this timeframe look for our book classifications?

 ![Reviews per month per category](/Project/images/number_of_reviews_per_month_for_each_category_crop.png)